Velocidex/velociraptor-docs/content/docs/gui/vfs/_index.md

 Previously we saw how we can list one directory or fetch one file from the endpoint.
 In many cases it would be convenient to fetch or download entire directories from the endpoint.
-Clicking on the recusively sync directory button begins a recusive directory listing.
+Clicking on the recursively sync directory button begins a recusive directory listing.

 ![Recursive listing](image66.png)

 {{% notice tip "Cancelling large VFS operations" %}}

-Syncing large directories and downloading many files from the endpoint can take a long time and tranfer large amount of data.
-By default resource limits are enforced that limit the operation to 10 minutes and tranferring 1Gb of data.
+Syncing large directories and downloading many files from the endpoint can take a long time and transfer large amount of data.
+By default resource limits are enforced that limit the operation to 10 minutes and transferring 1Gb of data.
 If you accidentally initiated a download of a very large directory you can click the button again to cancel the operation.